AI Agent’s Common Memory

 If you're unfamiliar with this approach, I suggest reading my earlier article: Benefits of Using MCP to Implement AI Chat Memory.

-In this context, an "AI Chat" refers to an AI assistant that uses a chat interface, with an LLM (Large Language Model) as it
+In this context, an "AI Chat" refers to an AI assistant that uses a chat interface, with an LLM (Large Language Model) as its core, and supports calling external tools via MCP.
+ChatGPT is a good example.

 Continue Reading ...